ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

   "precompileUpgrades": [
     {
       "<precompileName>": {
-        "blockTimestamp": 1668950000, // unix timestamp the precompile should deactivate at "disable": true
+        "blockTimestamp": "[DEACTIVATION_TIMESTAMP]", // unix timestamp the precompile should deactivate at "disable": true
       }
     }